-Join Justin Seeley for an in-depth discussion in this video Solution: Creating social media artwork, part of Up and Running with Canva.
+Join Justin Seeley for an in-depth discussion in this video Solution: Creating social media artwork, part of Learning Canva (2015).

 - All right, if you're watching this, hopefully that means you've completed your first challenge and you're ready to watch me walk through the solution to that challenge.
 So Guy was telling you earlier that he wanted you to create a new Facebook, Twitter and Google Plus header image using Canva.
 That's exactly what I'm going to walk you through right now.
 If you don't have a picture of yourself, or of your business, that's okay.
 I've included some mock-up logos in your exercise file so you can go ahead and use those as part of the imagery that you use in your creative covers.
 The first thing I need to do is create a new cover image and I'll just choose Facebook as the first one that I'm going to do.

 That's going to launch up the Canva design module that you see here, and it's going to allow me to start to customize this.
 The first thing that I'm going to do is I want to make sure that I can control the background element of this layout.
 So I'll go to the "Search" tab really quick and I'll choose this thing called "Grids."
 This is where I can find frames that I'm allowed to put images into.
 So I'll take this single frame, right here, and I'll just put it out onto the design surface.
 Once I have that out there I have the ability to then put a photo into that.
 Now, I've already got in my "Uploads" folder, here, a photo of myself.